openxla/stablehlo/rfcs/20240503-opset-deprecations.md

 great to remove them all or move them to CHLO, as opposed to providing long term compatibility on ops that aren't needed.

-In the interim, we only plan to guarantee the existing 6mo compatibility guarantees until these ops until their futures are more clearly known.
+In the interim, we only plan to guarantee the existing 6 month compatibility guarantees until these ops' futures are more clearly known.

 - **MapOp** is unused as far as we can tell, including in HLO.
-It’s uses tend to be just for a region to mimic a composite, which is no longer needed after the addition of the `stablehlo.composite` op.
+Its uses tend to be just for a region to mimic a composite, which is no longer needed after the addition of the `stablehlo.composite` op.
 This op likely can be removed.
-- **RngOp** is stateful, and there is a better alternative in RngBitGeneratorOp.
+- **RngOp** is stateful, and there is a better alternative in `RngBitGeneratorOp`.
+More work needs to be done to determine if all uses of this op can be safely migrated to the alternative.
 - **EinsumOp** can likely be moved to CHLO, the [xla::Einsum][einsum] method is similarly a decomposition.
 It is unclear how necessary this abstraction is for linalg lowerings though.